garthmortensen/timeseries-api/README.md

          ▐▌  ▗▄█▄▖▐▌   ▐▙▄▄▖▐▙▄▄▖▗▄█▄▖▐▌  ▐▌▐▙▄▄▖
 ```

-TODO: toss vertically into air for the full up and down crash pad effect
+TODO: generate diagrams with pyreverse. this project is complex and requires info to make it more understandable

+TODO: Add mermaid visuals

-TODO NOT: Add async webhooks.
+REJECTED: Add async webhooks.
 Webhooks are HTTP callbacks that are triggered by specific events.
 They're a way to notify other systems when something happens.
 I'm not doing this because of increased complexity and project scope.

-Reproduce [thesis work](https://github.com/garthmortensen/finance/tree/master/15_thesis) as a production-grade api pipeline.
+WIP: Reproduce [thesis work](https://github.com/garthmortensen/finance/tree/master/15_thesis) as a production-grade api pipeline.

 Take pdf writings and convert entirely.
 Then add supplementary generalized code.